Here's just a few of the projects we are working on.

 Build as part of a Works Progress Administration project, the Central Stairs descends the bluff from the field atop the bluff to the beach, just to the south of the Beach House.
 After eight decades or so it is not a surprise that the stairs have shifted with natural erosion and the wood railings have rotted in places.
 Our goal is to work with a construction company who has replaces similar stairs on other Milwaukee County parks in stages.
 More to come.
 Stay involved and help us do this!

-Renovation of the Dr. Schneider Memorial
+improvements to the Dr. Schneider Memorial

 Have you ever wondered why the memorial to Dr. Schneider seems a bit cut off from the entrance to the park?
 When it was built in the 1930s, the entrance and parking lot was not as it is today.
 For a time there was a path that extended from the street through the lamp posts near Dean and Fox.
 We have a plan to put in an allee of trees from the lamp posts to the memorial, establishing a pathway to it and adding to the tree canopy.
 We will leave turf grass between the two rows of trees for ease of maintenance.
 More to come.